Puhhh/clear-unused-images-obsidian/README.md

 **Scanned Image Formats** : jpg, jpeg, png, gif, svg, bmp, webp

+### Clear Unused Images vs Clear Unused Attachments

+The plugin provides two cleanup commands:

+- `Clear Unused Images` checks only image files.
+It is limited to the scanned image formats listed above.
+- `Clear Unused Attachments` checks all non-note attachments in the vault, not just images.
+This can include files such as PDFs, audio, video, archives, and other non-markdown files.

+Use `Clear Unused Images` for routine image cleanup.
+Use `Clear Unused Attachments` more carefully, because it has a wider scope and can delete any attachment that the plugin cannot find referenced in your notes, canvas files, or supported frontmatter references.

 ## Support

 This repository is distributed under the [MIT License](LICENSE).